yudame/mondayflowers.org/content/_index.md

 +++
-title = ""
+title = "Monday Flowers"
-tagline = "start fresh, every Monday"
+tagline = "flowers on your doorstep. every Monday." cta_label = "Subscribe Now" cta_url = ""
 +++

-Our organization celebrates the accomplishments of women.
-Every Monday, flowers boost positivity and inspiration.
-We are a whole-hearted movement to promote those goals and accomplishement.
-And that is made possible when we believe and let our passion turn into action.

-As an organization, we insist that every interaction is personal.
-Each flower is hand-picked, each thoughtful note is hand-written.
-Because we value you, each customer's experience unique.

-With an insistance to start each week with fresh energy and a reminder of the beauty in life, Monday Flowers is a weekly reminder to embrace whatever comes next with joy and optimism.
+Our vision is to transform your routine Mondays into an inspiring start of the week.
+We deliver floral arrangements directly to your door.
+Each bouquet is handcrafted and paired with a heartfelt handwritten note, affirming of your worth and effort to make this week great.
+Join us in redefining the start of your week with flowers.
+This is Monday Flowers.

-All profits are donated to charity that promotes women's empowerment.
+All net profits are donated to projects that promote women's empowerment.
+In 2023, we donated $2000 to the women business owners victimized by the severe earthquake in Morocco.